-Number counter widget for Elementor is an easy to use widget and perfect way to display your milestones.
-Let’s say, you have completed 1000+ client projects, you must be really really proud of that (and you should be!)
-But a simple text line which says that you have completed so many projects, will not do justice to your achievement.
+Number counter widget for Elementor is an easy-to-use widget and the perfect way to display your milestones.
+Let’s say you have completed 1000+ client projects; you must be proud of that (and you should be!)
+But a simple text line that says you have completed so many projects will not do justice to your achievement.

 Sounds cool, right?
 Well, it looks cool too!

-This is what the counter widgets looks like in action:
+This is what the Number Counter widgets for the WordPress website look like in action:

 You get loads of customization and editing power with this plugin.
-Let’s see how you can create a achievements section on your website with the Counter widget.
+Let’s see how you can create an achievements section on your website with the Counter widget.

 Using Number Counter Elementor Widget

-Open the page where you want to add the counters in elementor editor by simply clicking on the Edit with Elementor link for the respective page.
+Open the page where you want to add the counters in the Elementor editor by simply clicking on the Edit with Elementor link for the respective page.

 Elementor Number Counter Widget: Content Tab